openframeworks/ofSite/_documentation/3d/ofCamera.markdown

 Get the aspect ratio of this camera's viewport.

 Returns the aspect ratio of this camera's viewport.
 Usually this will be the ratio of the width to height of your display.
 Intended for perspective cameras.

-***return:***
-	The aspect ratio of this camera's viewport.
+Returns: The aspect ratio of this camera's viewport.